Tell No One: Production

 The script made several alterations to the book; a torture expert changed from an Asian male to a white female, and the identity of the killer was switched.
 The book's author was quoted in an interview as saying that the film's ending was better than his original ending.

 Reception

 Tell No One was well received both critically and commercially.

-Academy Award-winning British actor Michael Caine said of the film it was the best he had seen in 2007 on the BBC's Film 2007 programme.
+Michael Caine said of the film it was the best he had seen in 2007 on the BBC's Film 2007 programme.
 He also included it among his Top Ten movies of all time in his 2010 autobiography, The Elephant to Hollywood.

+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 82 out of 100, based on 30 critics, indicating "universal acclaim".

 Box office

 The film generated $17 million in ticket sales during its first four weeks at the French box office.
 In total, the film grossed $22,194,261 in France becoming the 12th highest-grossing film of the year with 3,111,809 tickets sold.
 Music Box Films acquired the rights to the film and gave it a limited theatrical release on July 2, 2008.
 The film opened in eight theaters grossing $169,707 during its opening weekend.
 In total, the film grossed $6,177,192 in the US and Canada.